DTherHtun/s3-for-multi-env/README.md

-# AWS S3 create Bitcket with terraform fro multi env
+# AWS S3 create Bitcket with terraform for multi env

 s3 bucket create for non-prod and prod using terraform